ArmiT/smssender/README.md

 * 31 - phone number has invalid format
 * 32 - payload is required
 * 33 - internal modem error.
 The message not sended
-* 401 - Authenticate error
-* none - SmsHandler instance has no attribute '<unknown command>'
+* 40 - SmsHandler instance has no attribute '<unknown command>'
+* 41 - Authenticate error

+if all ok - code has zero value

 Full request:
 ```